CreativeMindstorms/AI-LEGO-HEAD/README.md

 | C    | Jaw motor, controlling the up and down movement of the jaw.
 The motor stalls at its limits, which is also the available range for movement. |
 | D    | Mouth motor, controlling the up and dowm movement of the corners of the mouth using predefined positions. |

+If you choose to run the code with use_Mindstorms set to false, it will function just fine, but just not send the ev3 commands.

 ## License
 This project is licensed under the [GPLv3 License](LICENSE).
 Contributions and modifications are welcome, but they must remain open-source and credit the original author.